 Visualisation of individual track layouts

-• If the Rail Track Layout Definition Visualisations are set to 'None', by rightclicking on a track layout in the Treeview and selecting Visible or Invisible the individual track definitions can be seen.
+Note.
+If the Rail Track Layout Definition Visualisations are set to 'None', rightclicking on a track layout in the $\checkmark$ Treeview and selecting Visible or Invisible will enable the individual track definitions to be seen.